General Dynamics F-16 Fighting Falcon: Overview

-The F-16 is a single-engine, highly maneuverable, supersonic, multi-role tactical fighter aircraft.
+The F-16 is a single-engine, highly maneuverable, supersonic, multirole tactical fighter aircraft.
 It is much smaller and lighter than its predecessors but uses advanced aerodynamics and avionics, including the first use of a relaxed static stability/fly-by-wire (RSS/FBW) flight control system, to achieve enhanced maneuver performance.
 Highly agile, the F-16 was the first fighter aircraft purpose-built to pull 9-g maneuvers and can reach a maximum speed of over Mach 2.
 Innovations include a frameless bubble canopy for better visibility, a side-mounted control stick, and a reclined seat to reduce g-force effects on the pilot.
-It is armed with an internal M61 Vulcan cannon in the left wing root and has multiple locations for mounting various missiles, bombs and pods.
+It is armed with an internal 20 mm M61 Vulcan cannon in the left wing root and has multiple locations for mounting various missiles, bombs and pods.
 It has a thrust-to-weight ratio greater than one, providing power to climb and vertical acceleration.

 The F-16 was designed to be relatively inexpensive to build and simpler to maintain than earlier-generation fighters.
 The airframe is built with about 80% aviation-grade aluminum alloys, 8% steel, 3% composites, and 1.5% titanium.
 The leading-edge flaps, stabilators, and ventral fins make use of bonded aluminum honeycomb structures and graphite epoxy lamination coatings.
-The number of lubrication points, fuel line connections, and replaceable modules is significantly lower than preceding fighters; 80% of the access panels can be accessed without stands.
+The number of lubrication points, fuel line connections, and replaceable modules is significantly less than in preceding fighters; 80% of the access panels can be accessed without stands.
 The air intake was placed so it was rearward of the nose but forward enough to minimize air flow losses and reduce aerodynamic drag.